restincode/restincode/CONTRIBUTING.md

 ### Triaging a Pull Request (PR)

-Pull requests (PR) could be anything from People, new data, code changes, web site changes, documentation or more.
+PRs could be anything from People, new data, code changes, web site changes, documentation or more.
 Applying the appropriate labels will be most important to ensuring they are handled correctly.

 #### What to look for

-The big thing to look for will be that the persons name is spelled correctly in all places (people/<name>.json, inside the name.json, in the peoplelist.json, images/<name>.(jpg|png), etc).
+The big thing to look for will be that the persons name is spelled correctly in all places (people/.json, inside the name.json, in the peoplelist.json, images/.(jpg|png), etc).
 This name should match in all places.
 Verify any social media links, references, or other URLs that may wind up on the final memorial are working and go where expected.
+In addition to submitting links to us, please use [archive.org](https://archive.org) and/or [archive.today](https://archive.today/) to preserve the content.

 ### Using Labels